almugabo/SecondarySchool/Subjects/MATHS/MYP_4/Branch_03_Geometry/01_notes/Trigonometry.md

 trigonometry is use

-- trigonometry can be used to calculate the numerical values of the missing parts of a triangle (or any shape that can be dissected into triangles)  when the values of other parts were given.
+- trigonometry can be used to
+- calculate the numerical values of the missing parts of a triangle (or any shape that can be dissected into triangles)  when the values of other parts were given.

-- it is used in such fields as astronomy, mapmaking, surveying, and artillery range finding.
+- and also in many other fields like astronomy, mapmaking, surveying, and artillery range finding.